AmirStha/node_react_aws/deployment_instructions.md

   \
   code_commit_repo_url: https://git-codecommit.<region: example ap-south-1>.amazonaws.com/v1/repos/<example:projectrt-codecommit-node-react>

-  you can also find it in code commit and just use it for now.
+  you can also find it in code commit (aws console) and just use it for now.

   ```bash
   git push --set-upstream <origin_name> <branch_name>
   ```

-currently s3 rests in master and ecs in staging by default
+currently cicd trigger branch for s3 deployment is **master** and for ecs deployment is **staging** by default and one common code commit repo is used for both deployment

 ## 2> s3 stack